CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

 To address the issue of insufficient training data, the original image data is decoupled into the corresponding feature condition data using supplementary network structures, thus constructing a large-scale combined condition dataset that also functions as an interface during the inference process, and subsequently introducing nine conditions for formal model training.

-\textbf{Caption}: Under conditions where caption data is available, such as the RSICD dataset\cite{lu2017exploring}, we directly utilize the corresponding captions of remote sensing images.
-For other datasets, such as fMoW dataset\cite{christie2018functional}, we leverage the category information of remote sensing images, to synthesize captions.
+\textbf{\textit{Caption}}: Under conditions where caption data is available, such as the RSICD dataset \cite{lu2017exploring}, we directly utilize the corresponding captions of remote sensing images.
+For other datasets, such as fMoW dataset \cite{christie2018functional}, we leverage the category information of remote sensing images, to synthesize captions.

-\textbf{HED}: A pre-trained deep neural network\cite{xie2015holistically} is employed to predict edges and object boundaries directly from the original image, thereby capturing high-level object boundary information and low-level details.
+\textbf{\textit{HED (Holistically-nested Edge Detection)}}: A pre-trained deep neural network \cite{xie2015holistically} is employed to predict edges and object boundaries directly from the original image, thereby capturing high-level object boundary information and low-level details.

-\textbf{MLSD}: We use a pre-trained transformer-based model\cite{xu2021line} to detect straight line segments in remote sensing images.
+\textbf{\textit{MLSD (Multiscale Line Segment Detection)}}: We use a pre-trained transformer-based model \cite{xu2021line} to detect straight line segments in remote sensing images.

-\textbf{Depthmap}: We use a pre-trained depth estimation model\cite{ranftl2020robust} to extract the depth map of the image, which approximates the layout of the image and aids in enhancing the model’s understanding of the remote sensing image's semantics.
+\textbf{\textit{Depthmap}}: We use a pre-trained depth estimation model \cite{ranftl2020robust} to extract the Depthmap of the image, which approximates the layout of the image and aids in enhancing the model’s understanding of the remote sensing image's semantics.

-\textbf{Sketch}: Edge detection models\cite{simo2016learning} are applied to extract sketches from an image, focusing on the local details while conveying limited semantics.
+\textbf{\textit{Sketch}}: Edge detection models \cite{simo2016learning} are applied to extract sketches from an image, focusing on the local details while conveying limited semantics.

-\textbf{Road Map}: In certain remote sensing images, greater emphasis is placed on road information, leading to the introduction of a pre-trained Separable Graph Convolutional Network (SGCN)\cite{zhou2021split} aimed at road extraction to yield single-channel road data.
+\textbf{\textit{Road Map}}: In certain remote sensing images, greater emphasis is placed on road information, leading to the introduction of a pre-trained Separable Graph Convolutional Network (SGCN) \cite{zhou2021split} aimed at road extraction to yield single-channel road data.

-\textbf{Segmentation Mask}: we employ UNetFormer\cite{wang2022loveda}, a network specializing in remote sensing images, to extract semantic information and produce masks segmented into eight categories.
+\textbf{\textit{Segmentation Mask}}: we employ UNetFormer \cite{wang2022loveda}, a network specializing in remote sensing images, to extract semantic information and produce masks segmented into eight categories.

-\textbf{Content}: For content, the given image is considered as control information.
-Utilizing the Image Encoder in the pretrained CLIP ViT-L/14@336px\cite{radford2021learning} model, the image is transformed into feature encoding, obtaining a global embedding.
+\textbf{\textit{Content}}: For content, the given image is considered as control information.
+Utilizing the Image Encoder in the pre-trained CLIP ViT-L-14 \cite{radford2021learning} model, the image is transformed into feature encoding, obtaining a global embedding.
 This approach offers more relevant guiding conditions than text descriptions alone.